Press Contact: Patrick R. Rigby

-TRENTON, NJ — The New Jersey Office of Homeland Security and Preparedness (NJOHSP) announced that it has been awarded a total of $39,427,930 in federal homeland security grant funding from the US Department of Homeland Security for the prevention, protection, mitigation, response, and recovery of emerging security threats throughout the State.
+TRENTON, NJ — On September 17, the New Jersey Office of Homeland Security and Preparedness (NJOHSP) announced that it has been awarded a total of $39,427,930 in federal homeland security grant funding from the US Department of Homeland Security for the prevention, protection, mitigation, response, and recovery of emerging security threats throughout the State.

 The Homeland Security Grant Program (HSGP) contains several key funding streams, including the Jersey City/Newark Urban Areas Security Initiative (UASI), totaling $22,750,000 in funding, and the State Homeland Security Program (SHSP), totaling $7,993,000 in funding.
 These two grant streams support public and private stakeholder efforts in combating acts of terrorism and other threats.
 The Nonprofit Security Grant Program (NSGP), totaling $8,684,930 ($8,388,505 for NSGP-Urban Areas and $296,425 for NSGP-State), will go toward improving physical security measures to the facilities of nonprofit organizations within and near New Jersey’s UASI and Metropolitan Statistical Area deemed to be at the greatest risk of attack.